calebkennedy10/Automated-Greenhouse---BAE305/README.md

 - Access to a faucet/water supply
 ### Procedure
 - Plug 12V power supply into an outlet and attach the irrigation system to a hose faucet
+- Use demonstration code to activate each aspect of the greenhouse individually
 -
 ## Design Decision Discussion
 ### Irrigation